radcli14/blender-to-realitykit/README.md

 }
 ```

-The main thing I would note here i to specify `content.camera = .spacialTracking` to use `RealityView` in AR mode, meaning with your model super-imposed on the world viewed through your device's camera.
+The main thing I would note here is to specify `content.camera = .spacialTracking` to use `RealityView` in AR mode, meaning with your model super-imposed on the world viewed through your device's camera.

 Another note, which I don't know if it is a bug, or user error on my behalf, is the commented line with the `TODO` statement at the model import.
 The section that I've commented is the `in:` argument, which in the VisionOS case was loading from the `RealityKitContent` bundle associated with the Reality Composer Pro project.